Oksana Masters: ‘Sports really taught me it was okay to take my legs off in front of people and to still be powerful’ | KRDO

 By Amy Woodyatt and Coy Wire, CNN

 Yet Team USA athlete Oksana Masters says she still has “so many things” motivating her ahead of the Paralympic Games – including defending the two para-cycling gold medals that she earned in Tokyo.
-On Wednesday, she took her first step towards that goal, becoming a three-time para cycling gold medalist by defending her title in the women’s H4-5 time trial, with a finish time of 23:45.20 that secured her the Paralympic title.
+And on Thursday, she achieved just that, winning her second gold medal of the Paris Games in the H5 road race after defending her H4-5 time trial title on Wednesday.

+“My dream is to ignite the passion with of cycling and what’s possible on the bike with hand cycling, and grow the women’s field on the bike, especially in the USA.
+I would love to be there in LA,” she said post race, with eyes on the Los Angeles 2028 Olympic Games.

+“I would love to be finishing that finish line along with Team USA athletes, seeing that legacy going on for the future,” she added.

-This year, Masters has the opportunity to bring her medal total up to 20: she will take part in the women’s road race H5 on Thursday, and the mixed team relay H1-5 on Saturday.
+This year, Masters has the opportunity to bring her medal total up to 20: she takes part in the mixed team relay H1-5 on Saturday.

 Sport, she tells CNN Sport’s Coy Wire, sent her on a “journey of self-discovery and love.”